 Frequently Asked Questions

-We begin posting vacancies and actively recruiting new staff in November/December for the following school year.
+We begin posting vacancies and actively recruiting new staff in late December for the following school year.
 However, we also accept unsolicited applications and CVs throughout the year.

 The typical time from application to contract offer is usually 3-10 weeks.